Key Lime Shortbread Bars

 - Pro tip: Place the butter and eggs on the counter to come to room temperature up to 30 minutes in advance.
 Cutting the butter into small pieces and placing the eggs in warm water will speed up the process.

-- One bag of key limes contains about 20 limes, which yields a minimum of 1/2 cup key lime juice.
-Juice the key limes up to 2 days in advance and or freeze it until you’re ready to make the bars.
+- You can juice the key limes up to 2 days in advance, and either refrigerate or freeze it until you’re ready to make the bars.

 - You can easily substitute the key lime juice with any type of citrus juice.
-Lemon, orange, blood orange or grapefruit are all great options.
+Freshly squeezed lemon, orange, blood orange, or grapefruit juice are all great options.

 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram